anuranjandubey/anuranjandubey.github.io/about.md

 <h2>I'm Always Up to Learn New Things.</h2>

 <p>I'm an aspiring software developer and a Machine Learning Enthusiast.
 I'm currently pursuing my Bachelor's Degree in Computer Science at Jaypee Institute Of Information Technology.
-Being a developer you constantly have to learn new skills and grasp knowledge of everything, and that is what i enjoy.
+Being a developer you constantly have to learn new skills and grasp knowledge of everything, and that is what i enjoy.</p>

-My mom and dad, despite being physically challenged, worked hard to send me and my brother to the most expensive private school in the town.
+<p>My mom and dad, despite being physically challenged, worked hard to send me and my brother to the most expensive private school in the town.
 I take pride in that.
 I am grateful to have been blessed with such great parents.
-Although i have completed my High School and Intermediate from Kendriya Vidyalaya.
+Although i have completed my High School and Intermediate from Kendriya Vidyalaya.</p>

-I was born in the city of Aligarh, India - "The city of Locks".
+<p>I was born in the city of Aligarh, India - "The city of Locks".
 I learnt 4 languages (English, Hindi, Urdu & Sanskrit) at my school, though I'm not fluent with Urdu and Sanskrit.I want to travel the world and capture it as I see it from my lens.
-I am quite active on Instagram.
+I am quite active on Instagram.</p>

-I have recently started working on my fitness, you know - "Fit Mind Lies in Fit Body".
+<p>I have recently started working on my fitness, you know - "Fit Mind Lies in Fit Body".
 Apart from that I'm a Food Lover too.
 I enjoy different cuisines.
 We can discuss places to eat around mid-town, & talk about shows on Netflix.</p>

 <h2>Work Experience</h2>

 <ul class="work-list">
 	<li>
 		<h3>JPMorgan Chase & Co.</h3>
-		<p>Software Engineering Virtual Experience Intern.</p>
+		Software Engineering Virtual Experience Intern.<br>
-		<p>[ Establishing Financial Data Feeds ,Frontend Web Development and Data Visualization with Perspective ]</p>
+		[ Establishing Financial Data Feeds ,Frontend Web Development and Data Visualization with Perspective ]
 		<a href="https://drive.google.com/file/d/1X2eWjv-8ka2HHBaHKmjh-2VdnL_GTH-9/view">Certificate</a>
 	</li>
 </ul>